XanderHuggins/SEGMENTS/docs/data.md

 ---

 ### Search data
-Search through the interactive table below to find datasets contained in SEGMENTS, their original source, and a summary of any preprocessing applied to the data.
+Search through the interactive table below to find datasets contained in SEGMENTS, their original source, and a summary of any preprocessing applied to the data. *Note: only up to 3 datasets are shown in the table below at any time.*

-*search widget to be completed soon*
+<iframe src="https://xanderhuggins.shinyapps.io/SEGMENTS/" width="100%" height="400px" frameBorder="0"></iframe>

 ### Download data